Wednesday Finally Revealed Who's Playing Uncle Fester In A Suspenseful Teaser

-Ortega is joining a long history of influential women who have portrayed the iconic character.
-Of the long line of those who have played the character, none is more famous than the Queen of Sass, who originated the role of Wednesday on the big screen, Christina Ricci, in The Addams Family and Addams Family Values.
-Her turn in the Addams Family movies launched Ricci’s career, so it wasn’t the biggest surprise to learn Netflix offered her a role in the new series.
-In March 2022, Deadline reported Ricci signed on to be in the cast, though her role is being kept under wraps.
-This announcement came amid a casting shuffle during filming that saw cast member Thora Birch exit the series for personal reasons.
-According to Deadline, Birch had mainly finished filming her role as Tamara Novak, described as “Wednesday’s dorm mother and the only ‘Normie’ on staff at Nevermore Academy,” so Ricci’s role is probably not a replacement, but a second character created to solve whatever plotline issues were left in the wake of Brich’s exit.
+Ortega is joining a long history of influential women who have portrayed Wednesday.
+However, none is more famous than the Queen of Sass, who originated the role of Wednesday on the big screen, Christina Ricci, in The Addams Family and Addams Family Values.
+Her turn in The Addams Family launched Ricci’s career, so it wasn’t the biggest surprise to learn Netflix had offered her a role in the series.
+In March 2022, Deadline reported Ricci had signed on to be in the cast, and months later, she was confirmed to be playing the new character Ms. Thornhill.

+Her casting came amid a casting shuffle during filming that saw cast member Thora Birch exit the series for personal reasons.
+According to Deadline, Birch mainly had finished filming her role as Tamara Novak, described as “Wednesday’s dorm mother and the only ‘Normie’ on staff at Nevermore Academy,” so Ricci’s role is probably not a replacement but a second character created to solve whatever plotline issues were left in the wake of Birch’s exit.

 Wednesday Filming Updates